AdobeDocs/campaign.en/help/technotes/security/customer-credential-rotation.md

 ---
 product: campaign
-title: Technote - Customer credentials rotation
+title: Technical Note - Credential Rotation Guide
-description: Adobe Campaign Customer credentials rotation
+description: Adobe Campaign Technical Note - Credential Rotation Guide
 hide: yes
 hidefromtoc: yes
 ---
-# Customer credentials rotation {#ac-customer-credentials}
+# Technical Note: Credential Rotation Guide {#ac-customer-credentials}

 As a customer, you are responsible for replacing your credentials with a new set periodically to mitigate the risk of compromise.